Ever After The Musical: Alliance Theatre (2019)

 The musical premiered at the Alliance Theatre in Atlanta, Georgia, on January 15, 2019, for a limited engagement until February 17, 2019.
 The production was directed by Susan V. Booth and choreographed by JoAnn M. Hunter.
 The design team included scenery by Anna Louizos, costumes by Linda Cho, lighting by Robert Wierzel, and projections by Sven Ortel.

 Ordway Theatre (2019)

 The musical was expected to run at the Ordway Center for the Performing Arts in Saint Paul, Minnesota from December 3 to 29, 2019.
 However, following this announcement the musical was replaced on the schedule by SIX the Musical, which played at the Ordway for a limited engagement from November 29 to December 22, 2019 before its Broadway debut.

 Ordway Concert Hall (2023)

 The musical was performed at the Ordway Center for the Performing Arts in a concert staging starring Erika Henningsen, Heidi Blickenstaff, David Garrison and Jason Gotay.
 The production was directed by Marlo Hunter.

+The Phoenix Theatre Company (2026)

+The musical is currently performing at The Phoenix Theatre Company from May 5 - June 14, 2026.
+This fully staged production stars Bailee Endebrock, Jason Gotay, David Garrison, and Lisa Howard.
+This production is directed by Marlo Hunter.